Red Cell Indices

 MCV, MCH, MCHC and RDW results can help in the diagnosis or monitoring of conditions that affect red cell size, shape, and haemoglobin content such as the blood disorders anaemia, iron or B12 deficiency, and thalassaemia.

-To learn more about the FBC and these individual components, please review the FBC page, especially "The Test: How is it used?" and "The Test: What does the test result mean?"
-(RBC Evaluation) sections.
+To learn more about the FBC and these individual components, please review the Full Blood Count page.